2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

   connectionId: string
   shortenedUrl: string
 }): Promise<{ messageId: string }>

+deleteById(options: {
+  connectionId: string
+  recordId: string
+}): Promise<{ recordId: string }>
 ```

 - `requestShortenedUrl` throws if the same `threadId` (the request `@id`) was already processed, keeping the exchange idempotent.
 - `sendShortenedUrl` throws if a short URL already exists for the same `threadId`.
 This avoids sending multiple short links for one flow.
 - `invalidateShortenedUrl` throws if the link was already invalidated (or never existed for that connection), ensuring the flow stays consistent.
+- `deleteById` validates the connection ownership before removing a stored record, so only the owner agent can clean up its shorten-url entries.

-All three methods persist a `DidCommShortenUrlRecord` in the agent wallet so you can audit or resume the flow later.
+All operations persist `DidCommShortenUrlRecord` entries in the agent wallet so you can audit or resume the flow later.
 Records carry the connection, protocol role, the thread id (we store the `@id` of the original `request-shortened-url`), state, original URL details, shortened URL, and expiration metadata.

 ---